silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 6 - Kidnapped Vehicle - Particle Filter/README.md

 Results
 ---

 Overall my particle filter performed rapidly to localize my vehicle based on algorithim to calculate the particle weights effectively.
-The position of landmarks was unique in the map, with long distances and clusters, but I was able to localize my vehicle quickly without any large error in measurement.
+The position of landmarks was unique in the map, with long distances and clusters of them to test my filter, but I was able to localize my vehicle quickly without any large error in measurement.

 Remarks
 ---